Make a planning application

 Before submitting a planning application we would advise engaging in pre-application discussions.

-- Document required with the application
+- Documents required for your application

 - Guide to making a household application